-Charging an individual making a materially false statement in bad faith in the course of proceedings under this Policy does not constitute Retaliation.
+Charging an individual as having made a materially false statement in bad faith in the course of proceedings under this Policy does not constitute Retaliation.
 A determination regarding responsibility, alone, is not sufficient to conclude that any party has made a materially false statement in bad faith.